RdR1024/RdR1024.github.io/posts/MelbourneHolidays/MelbourneHolidays.md

 author: RdR
 date:	2015-02-01
 subject: Melbourne, holidays, calendar, R-code
+description: How to calculate the public holidays of a given year for Melbourne, Australia
 ---

 Calendar calculations are probably one of the oldest applications of math to everyday problems.
 In the past, real-world problems may have driven the calculation of calendars, but these days the reverse may also be true.
 Recently, I was looking at a time-series that seemed to have calendar effects:  volumes of activities varied relative to public holidays.